Mr. Belvedere Goes to College: Plot

 As the relationship between Bill and Ellen deepens, she introduces him to her young son, Davy.
 She tells Bill that she is a war widow.
 He is taken aback, but after thinking it over, he decides he loves her, they reconcile, and become engaged.

-When Ellen gets a cool reception from Bill's mother, she believes that Belvedere has told Mrs. Chase about her son.
-She decides to send her article about Belvedere to the magazine after all.
+When Ellen gets a cool reception from Bill's mother, she believes that Mr. Belvedere has told Mrs. Chase about her son—actually, her cover was blown by chatty Avery Brubaker (Alan Young).
+Upset with Belvedere, Ellen decides to send her article about him to Look Magazine.
 Bill pleads with her not to, but she refuses to listen.
-Belvedere tries to talk to her, but she will not let him in.
-He sneaks in through the window.
-The police find him in her apartment and arrest him, believing he is a Peeping Tom.
-Belvedere is released when Ellen drops the charges.
-He then arranges for her to make up with Bill.
+Mr. Belvedere tries to talk to her, but she will not let him in her apartment.
+He climbs the fire escape and sneaks in through a window.
+Two patrol officers see him, find him in her apartment and arrest him, believing he is a Peeping Tom.
+Ellen lies, claiming not to know Belvedere.
+Ellen later feels guilty and has Mr. Belvedere released from the city jail.
+He convinces Ellen reconcile with Bill.

-Belvedere not only completes his degree in one year, he is the class valedictorian.
-In the final scene, as the President of Clemens hands Belvedere his degree, he hands the president a rolled up magazine.
-He unrolls it to learn that it is a copy of Look ... with a photo of Mr. Belvedere receiving his degree on the cover and as the lead article.
+Mr. Belvedere does complete his degree in one year, and he is also the class valedictorian.
+In the final scene, as the President of Clemens hands Mr. Belvedere his degree, he hands the president a rolled up magazine.
+The president unrolls it to find that it is the latest edition of Look Magazine, with a photo of Mr. Belvedere receiving his degree on the cover, and the lead article shown on the cover is Ellen's.
 Belvedere then breaks the fourth wall and smiles knowingly at the audience.